Elections

 Want to nominate yourself?

-SOGS members in good standing wishing to nominate themselves to any of the positions must send their nomination (and a 1-page election poster/platform for inclusion in the SOGS Council mail-out) to the SOGS Governance & Policy Manager (sogs.governance@uwo.ca) no later than April 19 at 5 pm
+SOGS members in good standing wishing to nominate themselves to any of the positions must send their nomination (and a 1-page election poster/platform for inclusion in the SOGS Council mail-out) to the SOGS Speaker (speaker@sogs.ca) and the Governance & Policy Manager (sogs.governance@uwo.cano later than Tuesday, April 16 at 11:59PM

-Should you have questions about any of these positions, please feel free to contact the current vice-presidents directly or the speaker (speaker@sogs.ca).
+Should you have questions about any of these positions, please feel free to contact the current executives, non-executives, and community advocates directly or the speaker (speaker@sogs.ca).

 The VP Academic oversees the Peer Advisor for Academic Matters program, which provides guidance and mediation for the graduate student academic appeals process.
 More information can be found here.